GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Introduction

 \section{Introduction}

-Federated Learning (FL) \cite{mcmahan2017communication,zhang2021survey,li2020review} serves as an efficient collaborative learning framework where multiple participants cooperatively train a global model and only the computed gradients are exchanged.
+\IEEEPARstart{F}{ederated} Learning (FL) \cite{mcmahan2017communication,wei2020federated,zhang2021survey} serves as an efficient collaborative learning framework where multiple participants cooperatively train a global model and only the computed gradients are exchanged.
 By adopting this distributed paradigm, FL systems fully leverage the huge amounts of data partitioned across various clients for enhanced model efficacy and tackle the separateness of data silos \cite{li2022federated}.
-Moreover, since merely the gradients instead of the intimate data are uploaded to the server, the user privacy seems to be safely guaranteed as the private data is only available at the client side.
+Moreover, since merely the gradients instead of the private data are uploaded to the server, the user privacy seems to be safely guaranteed as the private data is only available at the client side.

-However, FL systems are actually not so reliable as expected.
-Extensive studies have discovered that even the conveyed gradients can disclose the sensitive information of users.
-Early works \cite{melis2019,nasr2019comprehensive,lyu2020threats,luo2021feature} involve inferring the existence of certain samples in the dataset (i.e., Membership Inference Attacks \cite{shokri2017mia}) or further revealing some properties of the private training set (i.e., Property Inference Attacks \cite{ganju2018property}) from the uploaded gradients.
-But unlike the above inference attacks that only partially reveal limited information of the private data, Gradient Inversion Attacks stand out as a more threatening privacy risk as they can completely reconstruct the sensitive data by inverting the gradients.
+However, FL systems are actually not so secure as what people have expected \cite{melis2019exploiting,nasr2019comprehensive,lyu2020threats,luo2021feature,zhu2019deep,geiping2020inverting,li2022auditing,fang2023gifd,zhang2023generative}.
+Extensive studies have discovered that even the transmitted gradients can disclose the sensitive information of users.
+Early works \cite{melis2019exploiting,nasr2019comprehensive,lyu2020threats,luo2021feature} involve inferring the existence of certain samples in the dataset (i.e., Membership Inference Attacks \cite{saeidian2021quantifying}) or further revealing some properties of the private training set (i.e., Property Inference Attacks \cite{ganju2018property}) from the uploaded gradients.
+But unlike the above inference attacks that only partially reveal limited information of the private data, Gradient Inversion Attacks \cite{zhu2019deep,geiping2020inverting,li2022auditing,fang2023gifd,zhang2023generative} stand out as a more threatening privacy risk as they can completely reconstruct the sensitive data by inverting the gradients.